Vitor193/vible-client/README.md

 # Vible

-Welcome to **Vible**!
+Hi,Welcome to **Vible**!
 This app was built to create notes and set chore lists so you don't forget anything. 🚀

 ## Features